-Over 120 nations have signed treaties in which they agree to extend reciprocal copyright protection to works authored by nationals of the other signing countries as well as works first published in one of the other signing countries.
+Fortunately, around 120 countries have signed treaties in which they agree to extend reciprocal copyright protection to works authored by nationals of the other signatory countries as well as works first published in one of the other signing countries.
 This reciprocal approach is commonly called "national treatment."

-The two main copyright treaties are the Berne Convention and the Universal Copyright Convention (U.C.C.), both of which the United States has signed.
-To the extent the provisions of these two treaties overlap, the author is entitled to the most liberal protection available—usually found in the Berne Convention.
+The two primary copyright treaties are the Berne Convention for the Protection of Literary and Artistic Works adopted in 1886 and the Universal Copyright Convention (UCC), both of which the United States has signed.
+To the extent the provisions of these two treaties overlap, the author or artist is entitled to the most liberal protection available, which is usually found in the Berne Convention.

-Authors seeking to invoke international copyright protection under the Universal Copyright Convention (the relatively few countries that have not signed the Berne Convention or the GATT treaty) must use the following notice: "© (year of publication) (author or other basic copyright owner)."
-For example, the correct U.C.C. notice for this article would be: “© 2013 Nolo."
+Authors seeking to invoke international copyright protection under the Universal Copyright Convention (the relatively few countries that have not signed the Berne Convention or the GATT) must use the following notice: "© (year of publication) (author or other basic copyright owner)."
+For example, the correct UCC notice for this article would be: "© 2019 Nolo."